Waves (Juno)

 On June 24, 2016, the Waves instrument recorded Juno passing across Jupiter's magnetic field's bow shock.
-It took about two hours for the unmanned spacecraft to cross this region of space.
+It took about two hours for the uncrewed spacecraft to cross this region of space.
 On June 25, 2016, it encountered the magnetopause.
 Juno would go on to enter Jupiter's orbit in July 2016.
 The magnetosphere blocks the charged particles of the solar wind, with the number of solar wind particles Juno encountered dropping 100-fold when it entered the Jovian magnetosphere.
 Before Juno entered it, it was encountering about 16 solar wind particles per cubic inch of space.

-There is various other antenna on Juno including the communication antennas and the antenna for the Microwave Radiometer.
+There are various other antennas on Juno, including the communications antennas and the antenna for the Microwave Radiometer.

-Two other instruments help understand the magnetosphere of Jupiter, Jovian Auroral Distributions Experiment (JIRAM) and Magnetometer (MAG) instrument.
-The JEDI instrument measures higher energy ions and electrons and JADE lower energy ones, they are complementary.
-Another object of study is plasma generated by volcanism on Io (moon) and Waves should help understand that phenomenon also.
+Two other instruments help understand the magnetosphere of Jupiter, Jovian Auroral Distributions Experiment (JADE) and Magnetometer (MAG).
+The JEDI instrument measures higher energy ions and electrons and JADE lower energy ones; they are complementary.
+Another object of study is plasma generated by volcanism on the moon Io and Waves should help understand that phenomenon.

-Another issue that came up in 2002, was when Chandra determined with its high angular resolution that X-rays were coming from Jupiter's poles.
-Einstein Observatory and Germany's ROSAT previously observed X-rays from Jupiter.
-The new results by Chandra, which took the observations during December 2000, showed X-rays coming from the magnetic north pole not the aurora.
+One issue that came up in 2002 was when the Chandra X-ray Observatory determined with its high angular resolution that X-rays were coming from Jupiter's poles.
+The Einstein Observatory and Germany's ROSAT previously observed X-rays from Jupiter.
+The new results by Chandra, which took the observations during December 2000, showed X-rays coming from the magnetic north pole, but not the aurorae.
 Roughly every 45 minutes Jupiter sends out a multi-gigawatt X-ray pulse, and this is synchronized with an emission in radio at 1 to 200 kHz.
-Galileo orbiter and Ulysses solar orbiter picked up the radio emissions every 45 minutes.
-The radio emissions were discovered before the X-rays, they have been detected since the 1950s, and there is even Citizen astronomer project orchestrated by NASA called Radio Jove for anyone to listen to Jupiter's radio signals.
+The Galileo Jupiter orbiter and Ulysses solar orbiter picked up the radio emissions every 45 minutes.
+The radio emissions were discovered before the X-rays (they have been detected since the 1950s), and there is even a citizen astronomy project organized by NASA called Radio Jove for anyone to listen to Jupiter's radio signals.
 Kilometric radio radiation was not detected until the Voyager flybys of Jupiter in the late 1970s.
-Two candidates for the source of the X-rays are particles of Solar wind or from Io.
+Two candidates for the source of the X-rays are particles of solar wind and particles from Io.

 Waves was developed at the University of Iowa, and the experiment is led by a research scientist there.

 Sensors

 There are two main sensors for Waves, and these field signals to the frequency receivers.
-Both sensors are attached to main spacecraft body.
+Both sensors are attached to the main spacecraft body.